 Parkinson’s disease (PD) is generally thought of as a disease that only involves movement.
 But in addition to motor symptoms such as slowness of movement, tremor, stiffness and postural instability, most people develop other health problems related to Parkinson's.
 These symptoms are diverse and collectively known as non-motor symptoms.

 While family and friends may not be able to see these symptoms, it is important to realize that non-motor symptoms are common and can be more troublesome and disabling than motor symptoms.
-Some symptoms, such as loss of smell, constipation, depression and REM sleep behavior disorder can occur years before the diagnosis of PD.
+Some symptoms, such as loss of smell, constipation, A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. and REM sleep behavior disorder can occur years before the diagnosis of PD.

 Non-motor symptoms can include:

 - Cognitive changes: problems with attention, planning, language, memory or even A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality.

 - Early satiety: feeling of fullness after eating small amounts

 - Excessive sweating, often when wearing off medications